-Eating and Drinking: Food and drink are not allowed in the hallways or stairwells -this is for health and safety reasons-we do not want anyone to slip or trip.
-Food is only to be consumed in the cafeteria, gym balcony or off school property.
+Eating and Drinking: Food and drink are not allowed in the hallways, stairwells or on the atrium steps at all-this is for health and safety reasons-we do not need anyone slipping or tripping.
+Food is only to be consumed in the cafeteria or off school property.
+Drinks may be consumed in the socialization areas, if you pick up after yourselves.
+Food and drink in the classrooms is at the discretion of the teacher (and again, students must clean up after themselves) with the exception of the science and tech rooms where food and drink is not allowed at all.
 PARKING LOT